zachj1582/node-1-afternoon/README.md

 In this project we're going to build the backend service (API) for an ecommerce site.
 We'll be able to display products, search for products, and select a specific product for more info.
 There will be some accelerator content at the end to help add additional challenges.

+The goal is to better understand how the client (frontend application) and server (backend application) interact with each other in the `request -> response cycle`.
+This includes generating a request on the client, receiving and parsing it on the server, and sending the response back to the client.

 ## Setup

 * `Fork` this repository.